5 Stats You Need to Know About Child Poverty

 Looking beyond just the economic components of child poverty, the damage that this is wreaking on the younger population is having far-reaching educational and developmental impacts.
 Child poverty is an epidemic problem in the United States, and we must look within our communities to find ways as parents, educators, and citizens to eradicate and minimize the detriment to our children.

 To help raise money and bring awareness to this cause, the Learning Liftoff team will participate in Red Nose Day, which helped to raise $23 million last year to provide such things as meals, books for school, medical care and vaccines, and clean water to children in the United States and across the world.
-On May 25, join us in wearing the official Red Noses (available at Walgreens) and be sure to watch the television special that evening on NBC to learn about more ways you can help.
-Check out our Red Nose Day album on Facebook and proudly post your Red Nose Day pictures in the comments below!
+On May 24, join us in wearing the official Red Noses (available at Walgreens) and check out our Red Nose Day album on Facebook!
+Proudly post your Red Nose Day pictures in the comments below!